SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 2. Circle of the Eternal Grove

 The Circle of the Eternal Grove strives to protect and preserve as many living beings as it can.
-These druids understand the significance of every lifeform in the natural cycle, be it large or small, and that every one of them is worth saving.
+These druids understand the significance of every life form in the natural cycle, be it large or small, and that every one of them is worth saving.

 ### Level 2